 Several nurses we spoke with said a gift card for Starbucks (or another local coffee shop) would be a welcome gift. “[Nurses] can use that going into their shift, but they can also treat their whole unit to Starbucks,” says Katie Duke, an in-patient cardiology nurse practitioner in New York City.
 Eze calls it “an all-time fave.”
 [Editor’s note: Depending on the city and state you’re in, many Starbucks locations have closed their doors, but some remain open in and around hospitals.]

 Gifts to help them take care of themselves

-Not surprisingly, massage gift cards came up a few times when we chatted with nurses.
-“Nurses always take care of other people,” says Duke.
-“It’s what we do for 40-plus hours a week and sometimes at the end of the day we don’t have energy to do things for ourselves.”
-LeVeck agrees that “nurses often care for everyone except themselves,” and that they’d appreciate a gift that lets them pamper themselves.
-A gift card for a local spa is always good, but Schwartzbach says one of her favorite gifts was an in-home massage through the on-demand service Zeel: “They send a masseuse and a table to your house — it was amazing!”
+Not surprisingly, massage gift cards came up a few times in our reporting.
+Adams says that, despite not being able get a massage right now, this would still be appreciated for when things get back to normal.
+“Nurses take care of other people for 40-plus hours a week,” Duke says.
+“Sometimes at the end of the day, we don’t have energy to do things for ourselves.”
+Nurse practitioner Danielle LeVeck agrees and says nurses appreciate a gift that lets them pamper themselves.
+A gift card for a local spa is always good, but Schwartzbach says one of her favorite gifts is the promise of an eventual in-home massage through the on-demand service Zeel.

 One of the best gifts LeVeck ever received was a subscription to a meal-delivery service.
 “Nursing is exhausting and the last thing any of us wants to do when we get home is cook dinner,” she says.
-She loved that it took the work out of grocery shopping and menu planning so she could easily prepare healthy meals for her family.
+She loves that it takes the work out of grocery shopping and menu planning so she could easily prepare healthy meals for her family.